MatanBarhoum/LAPM/README.md

-# LAPM Portal: Temporary Local Admin Access Management
+# LAPM: Temporary Local Admin Access Management

-LAPM Portal is a secure, web-based solution for managing temporary, just-in-time (JIT) local administrator access on Windows workstations within an Active Directory environment.
+LAPM is a secure, web-based solution for managing temporary, just-in-time (JIT) local administrator access on Windows workstations within an Active Directory environment.
 It replaces the insecure practice of granting permanent local admin rights with an auditable, approval-based workflow.

 Users can request temporary elevation on a specific machine, which is then sent to a designated group of administrators for approval.
 Upon approval, a lightweight agent on the workstation automatically grants the access for the specified duration and revokes it upon expiration.